randomtechkid/autoytdown-script/README.md

 Run it to begin.
 That's all you have to know.
 ## For experienced people
 You can add parameters to the script if you prefer to.
-There is no license, as this is just a small project that I made for educational/ leisure purposes.
+Licensed under GPLv2.